 Spices that may lift your mood include turmeric and cinnamon.

-Cinnamon’s distinctive smell can have a calming effect on the brain and help with memory.
+Cinnamon’s distinctive smell may have a calming effect on the brain and may help with memory.
 It’s great for helping to reduce the amount of sugar needed in some recipes.

 Turmeric has anti-inflammatory properties.
 A compound found in it called curcumin may boost your mood and memory.
 Try it in rice, or a warming curry.